 5. Long-Term Legacy

 The Crusades left a complex and multifaceted legacy that continues to shape the world today.
 They contributed to the development of European identity, the expansion of trade and commerce, and the exchange of ideas and technologies between East and West.
-However, they also fostered a legacy of religious intolerance, violence, and mutual distrust that has had a lasting impact on relations between Christianity and Islam.
+On the flip side, they also fostered a legacy of religious intolerance, violence, and mutual distrust that has had a lasting impact on relations between Christianity and Islam.
 The Crusades remain a subject of intense debate and historical inquiry, with scholars continuing to explore their causes, consequences, and significance.

 Tren & Perkembangan Terbaru

-Furthermore, there is growing interest in the memory and representation of the Crusades in contemporary culture.
+Beyond that, there is growing interest in the memory and representation of the Crusades in contemporary culture.
 The Crusades have been depicted in literature, film, video games, and political rhetoric in various ways, often reflecting contemporary concerns and ideologies.
 Analyzing these representations can provide insights into how the Crusades are understood and interpreted in the modern world.

 Tips & Expert Advice